-- B. Entity Accounts Subject to Review.
-Preexisting Entity Accounts that have an account balance or value that exceeds \$250,000 as of December 31, 2013, and Preexisting Entity Accounts that initially do not exceed \$250,000 but the account balance of which later exceeds \$1,000,000 must be reviewed in accordance with the procedures set forth in paragraph D of this section. - C. Entity Accounts With Respect to Which Reporting is Required.
+B. Entity Accounts Subject to Review.
+Preexisting Entity Accounts that have an account balance or value that exceeds \$250,000 as of June 30, 2014, and Preexisting Entity Accounts that do not exceed \$250,000 as of June 30, 2014, but the account balance of which exceeds \$1,000,000 as of the last day of 2015 or any subsequent calendar year must be reviewed in accordance with the procedures set forth in paragraph D of this section.

+C. Entity Accounts With Respect to Which Reporting is Required.
 With respect to Preexisting Entity Accounts described in paragraph B of this section, only accounts that are held by one or more entities that are Specified U.S. Persons, or by Passive NFFEs with one or more Controlling Persons who are U.S. citizens or residents shall be treated as U.S. Reportable Accounts.
-In addition, accounts held by Nonparticipating Financial Institutions shall be treated as accounts for which aggregate payments as described in paragraph 1(b) of Article 4 of the Agreement are reported to the Danish Competent Authority. - D. Review Procedures for Identifying Entity Accounts With Respect to Which Reporting is Required.
-For Preexisting Entity Accounts described in paragraph B of this section, the Reporting Danish Financial Institution must apply the following review procedures to determine whether the account is held by one or more Specified U.S. Persons, by Passive NFFEs with one or more Controlling Persons who are U.S. citizens or residents, or by a Nonparticipating Financial Institution:
+In addition, accounts held by Nonparticipating Financial Institutions shall be treated as accounts for which aggregate payments as described in paragraph 1(b) of Article 4 of the Agreement are reported to the Italian Competent Authority.

+D. Review Procedures for Identifying Entity Accounts With Respect to Which Reporting is Required.
+For Preexisting Entity Accounts described in paragraph B of this section, the Reporting Italian Financial Institution must apply the following review procedures to determine whether the account is held by one or more Specified U.S. Persons, by Passive NFFEs with one or more Controlling Persons who are U.S. citizens or residents, or by a Nonparticipating Financial Institution: